 If you hear about something another cell is up to, or a relevant project elsewhere in the country, and want to arrange a visit, or if you need a small amount of funding for some other activity which relates to the Better Way propositions, we do have a small fund which may be able to make a contribution – just let us know.

-We intend to arrange periodic national gatherings, where cell members from across the country can come together – we will keep you informed of forthcoming events.
-A first meeting in June 2017 and we aim to hold another national gathering in June 2018.
+We we will arrange periodic national gatherings, where cell members from across the country can come together – we will keep you informed of forthcoming events.
+A first took place in June 2017 and we aim to hold another national gathering in June 2018.